Klimmex/Klimmex.github.io/README.md

 ### Information Collection and Use

 I take your privacy very seriously.
 Beyond the information Apple provides to developers, this app uses no third-party analytics or advertising frameworks.
-GameChanger.X does not collect, transmit, distribute or sell personal data.
+Game Changer X does not collect, transmit, distribute or sell personal data.

 ### Links to Other Sites